iSoron/uhabits/docs/GUIDELINES.md

 ## Directory Layout

-* `android` Source code for the Android version of the app.
-* `core` Experimental Kotlin multiplatform code that will eventually be shared between all versions of the app (Android, iOS and web).
-Not currently used in production.
 * `docs` Documentation for developers.
 * `landing` Source code for our [landing page](http://loophabits.org/).
+* `uhabits-android` Android-specific code.
+* `uhabits-core` Common code used by all platforms (Android, iOS).
+* `uhabits-core-legacy` Proof-of-concept module, developed to evaluate the feasibility of using Kotlin multiplatform for the app; not currently used, and it will be removed soon, once all useful code is ported to the other modules.
-* `ios` Experimental iOS port of Loop, based on Kotlin Multiplatform.
+* `uhabits-ios` Experimental iOS port of Loop.
 Not currently used in production.
-* `server` Source code for any server-side components the app (for example, device sync).
+* `uhabits-server` Source code for any server-side components the app (for example, device sync).
-* `web` Experimental web port of Loop, based on Kotlin Multiplatform.
+* `uhabits-web` Experimental web port of Loop.
 Not currently used in production.

 ## Branching Policy